xiaowuc2/xiaowuc2.github./pages/posts/index.md

 *Voyage of a Computer Science student*

-As you made this so far, check out my channel for the video version of these blogs/projects.
+If you've made it this far, consider checking out my channel for video versions of these blogs/projects.
 [YouTube](https://www.youtube.com/c/qxresearch)